Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Turn Right at Wise Old Tree on day three of the Camino InglésTurn Right at Wise Old Tree

 Walk southward another 1/2 kilometer.
 Come to a T-intersection and turn right, by the third picnic area (not shown).
-Also here at this intersection is the Tetería Peregrino café, at about 7.7 kilometers total.
+Also here at this intersection is the Tetería Peregrino café, a very colorful and popular stop after about 7.7 kilometers total.

 Just beyond the picnic area is a turn to the left, to cross over this old medieval bridge across the Río Baxoi, below.